 The Buyer Daydream:

 Many buyers often have the belief that they will be able to get a business for the least amount of money from them.
-This is called a highly-leveraged transaction, and is highly unlikely.
+This is called a highly-leveraged transaction, which is highly unlikely.
 However, there are exceptions.
 These could include:

 - A buyer with special talents or skills sought by investors